angeld29/TF2003-qvm/docs/readme_en.txt

       // In early TF versions, "special" was switching between bioweapon and medikit.
       Since these two functions were merged into one, there was no much sence in using this alias.
 From now on, it switches between axe and primary weapon.
-[new] Now medic is able to cure flash grenade effect.
+[new] Now medic is able to cure "server-side" flash grenade effect.
       // Medic is supposed to heal :)

 Heavyguy: